StephenSorriaux/kazoo/docs/basic_usage.rst

 Connection Handling
 ===================

-To begin using Kazoo, a :class:`~kazoo.client.KazooClient` object must be created and a connection established:
+To begin using Kazoo, a :class:`~kazoo_sasl.client.KazooClient` object must be created and a connection established:

 .. code-block:: python

-    from kazoo.client import KazooClient
+    from kazoo_sasl.client import KazooClient

     zk = KazooClient(hosts='127.0.0.1:2181')
     zk.start()